Get

 7. What Preventative Treatments Has This Puppy Had?

 Breeders should vaccinate their puppies before they go home with their new owners.
 Unvaccinated puppies are at risk of catching dangerous diseases that they are often not strong enough to fight off, so getting a puppy vaccinated is extremely important.
 When you get your puppy, they will need additional vaccinations and you should be informed when these are due.
-In addition, worming treatments and flea prevention should be administered prior to purchase, so you can ensure you’re not bringing diseases and parasites into your home.
+In addition, worming treatments and flea prevention should be administered before purchase, so you can ensure you’re not bringing diseases and parasites into your home.

 golden retriever puppy with dental treats